 Welcome to my personal homepage.

-I am currently a visiting post-doctoral researcher at the Centre for European Research (CERGU).
-I received my PhD from the University of Cologne in December 2012 and spent two years as a lecturer in European Union politics there before joining the department in Gothenburg in February 2015.
+I am currently a post-doctoral researcher at Freie Universität Berlin, as part of the Soft Law Research Network (SoLaR).
+I received my PhD from the University of Cologne in December 2012 and worked for a number of years as a lecturer in European Union politics there.
+I spent two years as post-doctoral researcher at the Centre for European Research (CERGU) in Gothenburg, Sweden, before joining the department in Berlin in January 2018.

 My primary research interest is the role of courts in political processes and judicial procedures as a mode of solving political conflicts.
 In the past, this interest has mainly focussed on the European Court of Justice, the highest court of the European Union.
 In my doctoral research I have studied in particular how the European Commission can achieve policy goals through litigation that it could not achieve through legislation.
 You can download my dissertation here.